ARCLeeds/arcleeds.github.io/blog/_posts/2023-04-19-conda-r-geospatial.md

 ---
 layout: page
-title:  Using Conda to install geospatial R packages on ARC4
+title:  Using Conda or Spack to install geospatial R packages on ARC4
-date:   2023-04-05
+date:   2023-04-19
 subheadline: "HPC"
 teaser: "
  Installing geospatial R packages can be challenging on HPC, conda provides on possible solution to this problem.